MaastrichtU-IDS/dsri-documentation/website/docs/deploy-from-template.md

 :::

-On the **Overview** page click on the down arrow ⬇️ next to the number of pods deployed.
+On the **Topology** page click on the down arrow ⬇️ next to the number of pods deployed.

 <img src="/dsri-documentation/img/screenshot_scaledown_pod.png" alt="Scale down pod" style={{maxWidth: '100%', maxHeight: '100%'}} />